 - Ventilate bathrooms, kitchen, and other sources of moisture to the outside.
 Stovetops and fireplaces can be sources of VOCs, ensure that these areas are also adequately ventilated.

 - It may be a good idea to open some windows and run exhaust fans when showering, cooking, and running the dishwasher.
 These activities can cause excess heat or moisture to collect in an enclosed area.
 Ensure that this heat and moisture has a way out.

 - Look into air purifiers.
 A purifier that simply circulates the air will not be effective in purifying the pollutants in your home’s atmosphere.
 You want an air purifier that focuses less on circulating air, and more on drawing impurities out of the air.
 You will want an air purifier with an adequate filter as well.

 - If you are a smoker, you should try to avoid smoking inside.
 Ideally you should try to quit smoking altogether, especially if there are young children in your home.
 Smoking can have an affect on, not only your body but, your home as well.
 You know how smoking can lead to yellowing of your skin, teeth, and eyes?
 The same thing can happen to your walls, furniture, and other items inside your home.
 It even microscopically releases VOCs into the air in your home, which can be dangerous for one to inhale.

-There are many steps you can take to improve the quality of the air inside your home.
+There are many steps you can take to improve the indoor air quality of you NJ home.
 The changes are subtle, but they can make a huge difference in the long run.
 Breathing clean air is just as important as drinking clean water.
 The safety of you and your family is essential.
 Ensure that you are well educated and know how to keep your home’s atmosphere clean and comfortable for everyone.